Hyperglycemia: Signs and symptoms

 Complications

+Chronic hyperglycemia over a period of years can produce serious complications including kidney damage, neurological damage, cardiovascular damage, damage to the retina, damage to feet and legs, diabetic neuropathy, impairment of growth and susceptibility to certain infections.
+Acute severe hyperglycemia is a medical emergency and can rapidly produce serious complications (such as fluid loss through osmotic diuresis).
+It is most often seen in persons who have uncontrolled insulin-dependent diabetes.

+Metabolic

-In untreated hyperglycemia, a condition called ketoacidosis may develop because decreased insulin levels increase the activity of hormone sensitive lipase.
+In acute hyperglycemia, ketoacidosis may develop because decreased insulin levels increase the activity of hormone sensitive lipase.
 The degradation of triacylglycerides by hormone-sensitive lipase produces free fatty acids that are eventually converted to acetyl-coA by beta-oxidation.

 Ketoacidosis is a life-threatening condition which requires immediate treatment.
 Symptoms include: shortness of breath, breath that smells fruity (such as pear drops), nausea and vomiting, and very dry mouth.
+Another life-threatening consequence of hyperglycemia is nonketotic hyperosmolar syndrome.

+Cardiac

-Chronic hyperglycemia (high blood sugar) injures the heart in patients without a history of heart disease or diabetes and is strongly associated with heart attacks and death in subjects with no coronary heart disease or history of heart failure.
+Chronic hyperglycemia (high blood sugar) injures the heart, even in patients without a history of heart disease or diabetes and is strongly associated with heart attacks and death in subjects with no coronary heart disease or history of heart failure.

-Also, a life-threatening consequence of hyperglycemia can be nonketotic hyperosmolar syndrome.
+Perioperative

 Perioperative hyperglycemia has been associated with immunosuppression, increased infections, osmotic diuresis, delayed wound healing, delayed gastric emptying, sympatho-adrenergic stimulation, and increased mortality.
 In addition, it reduces skin graft success, exacerbates brain, spinal cord, and renal damage by ischemia, worsens neurologic outcomes in traumatic head injuries, and is associated with postoperative cognitive dysfunction following CABG.